Vertex links and the Grushko decomposition: The setup

 \subsection{Tubular graphs of graphs}

 \begin{defn} A \textit{tubular graph of graphs} is a finite graph of spaces in which each vertex space is a finite connected simplicial graph and each edge space is a simplicial graph homeomorphic to a circle.
 Further, the attaching maps are simplicial immersions.
-We will always assume that the underlying graph is connected. \end{defn} We note that no vertical graph is a tree, as a consequence of the definition.
+We will always assume that the underlying graph is connected. \end{defn} We note that no vertex graph is a tree, as a consequence of the definition.
 We also remark that asking for each vertex graph to be simplicial is not a serious restriction as every one dimensional CW complex is a simplicial graph after subdivision.
-We also have

-\begin{prop}[\cite{wisephd}] The geometric realisation of a tubular graph of graphs is a finite (hence compact), connected nonpositively curved $\VH$-complex whose vertical hyperplanes are circles. \end{prop}
+\begin{remark} Tubular graphs of graphs are topological versions of certain graphs of free groups with cyclic edge groups (see \cref{section_general} for a definition).
+We note that any graph of free groups with cyclic edge groups in which the underlying graph is a tree can be realised topologically as a tubular graph of graphs.
+If the underlying graph contains a loop such that the generator of the edge group is attached to words of different lengths in the incident vertex group, then such a graph of free groups with cyclic edge groups cannot be realised as a tubular graph of graphs.
+In particular, this rules out non-Euclidean Baumslag-Solitar groups. \end{remark} We also have \begin{prop}[\cite{wisephd}] The geometric realisation of a tubular graph of graphs is a finite (hence compact), connected nonpositively curved $\VH$-complex whose vertical hyperplanes are circles. \end{prop}

 \begin{convention} Throughout this text, we will use the same notation for a graph of graphs and the $\VH$-complex which is its geometric realisation. $X$ will denote a tubular graph of graphs with underlying graph $\Gamma_X$.
 Let $s \in \Gamma_X$ be a vertex.
-Then $X_s$ will denote the vertex graph at $s$ and if $a$ is an edge of $\Gamma_X$, we will denote the edge graph at $a$ by $X_{a}$. \end{convention}
+Then $X_s$ will denote the vertex graph at $s$ and if $a$ is an edge of $\Gamma_X$, we will denote the edge graph at $a$ by $X_{a}$.
+Thus, every edge of any vertex graph $X_s$ will be a vertical edge in the $\VH$-complex $X$ while horizontal edges in $X$ are the edges of the form $\{v\} \times [0,1]$, for vertices $v$ in the edge graphs $X_a$. \end{convention}

 \begin{defn} [Thickness] For an edge $e$ in $X$, the \textit{thickness} of $e$ is the number of squares of $X$ which contain $e$. \end{defn}

 Observe that a horizontal edge of $X$ always has thickness equal to two.